temporalio/proposals/node/cancellation-v2.md

 In the Node SDK, Workflows are represented internally by a tree of scopes where the `main` function runs in the root scope.
 Cancellation propagates from outer scopes to inner ones and is handled by catching `CancellationError`s when `await`ing on promises.

-Scopes are created using the `cancellationScope` function.
+Scopes are created using the `CancellationScope` constructor or the static helper methods `cancellable`, `nonCancellable` and `withTimeout`.

 When a cancellation scope is cancelled, it will cancel any cancellables that reside within the scope and nested inner scopes, cancellables consist of: